A Hospice Chaplain's Field Guide to Caregiving

 Picture

-This fourth of eight gifts in the Resiliency Workshop is about checking in to something so close to us, so common & necessary, that we forget its miraculous power...to soothe us and to clarify what is right in front of us.
+This fourth of eight gifts in the Resiliency Workshop is about checking in to something so close to us, so common & necessary, that we forget its miraculous power... to soothe us and to clarify what is right in front of us; our breath.

 It is where we will find (and have always found...) our power to be and do what must be done.